 But if you want to get the most out of this strength training exercise, then doing it in the correct form and with the right technique is of utmost importance.

-While performing any exercise, it is crucial to do it in the right form so that it targets the right muscles and also prevents any type of injury.
+While performing any exercise, it is crucial to do it in the right form and use full range of motion so that it targets the right muscles and also prevents any type of injury.
 The same goes with lunges, and because they work on almost all the muscles in your lower body, it is even more important to perform them correctly.

 So, here’s how you can do a proper lunge: